 Equipment not meeting the fixed asset definition (i.e., cost is under $5,000) is not tracked in the school’s computerized fixed asset system and a fixed asset tag number is not attached or assigned to the equipment, even when a subsequent addition or improvement to the item causes the cost to exceed $5,000.
 However, such equipment items are subject to random selection for audit.

-Receipt of Equipment as a Gift
+Equipment Received as a Gift

 Physical Inventory Policy

 A physical inventory of all fixed assets is taken to verify assets recorded in the Fixed Asset System, which are physically located at the school.
 This requires a hands-on inspection of each asset, verifying UNCSA tag, location and if applicable the serial number.
 Inventories are taken at least annually and shall be completed prior to the financial reporting due date.

 The Fixed Asset Officer will send inventory worksheets listing all tagged assets to the department head, along with instructions on how to properly conduct the physical inventory.
 The department head or his or her designee shall locate all inventory items listed, update the inventory worksheet data, and return the information to the Fixed Asset Officer within 10 business days.

 Upon completion of the physical inventory, the Fixed Asset Officer will update the Fixed Asset System as needed and send a missing items schedule and a final inventory printout to the department.
 On a timely basis, the Fixed Asset Officer will prepare and send missing asset reports to the Purchasing Director and the Internal Auditor